bhumika1240/Uni-bridge/README.md

+# Uni-Bridge: Study Buddy Exchange
+## Project Overview
+Uni-Bridge is a peer-to-peer knowledge exchange platform for university students.
+Our mission is to reduce academic isolation by enabling students to swap skills—for example, trading help with Database Design for support with Frontend Development.
+## The Team "The Gurkhas" Members:
+- Bhumika Pariyar: Repository Admin & Dev0ps
+- Sujita Gurung: Facilitator & UX/Requirements
+- Roman Rai: Backend & Docker lead
+- Avinash Sah Kanu: Ethics & Safety Officer
+- Smarika Singh Thakuri: Product Owner & Scrum Master

+## Project Description:
+Uni-Bridge is a peer-to-peer "Knowledge Exchange" platform designed specifically for university students.
+The project aims to bridge the gap between students who excel in certain technical areas and those who require additional support, fostering a collaborative campus community.
+Unlike traditional tutoring, Uni-Bridge operates on a "Skill-Swap" model, where students can trade their expertise.
+For example, a student proficient in Frontend design may offer help in exchange for support with Backend logic or Database management.

+The application will allow users to create detailed profiles highlighting their "Strong Modules" and "Areas for Improvement" based on their current university course.
+Through a filtered search system, users can find "Study Buddies" based on specific module codes.

+**Key Features include:**
+- Module-Based Matching: Connecting students within the same or complementary courses.
+- Skill-Swap Dashboard: A way for students to list what they can teach versus what they need to learn.
+- Campus Safety Integration: To address ethical concerns, the platform will suggest verified, high-traffic meeting locations such as the University Library or Student Union.

+By digitalising the process of finding study partners, Uni-Bridge reduces academic isolation and promotes a culture of shared learning and student wellbeing.

+## User Personas

+**Persona 1: The International Peer-Learner**
+- Name: Lucky Gurung
+- Background: 1st Year International Student (Software Engineering).
+- Bio: Jin is technically strong in logic and Java, but finds the fast-paced English lectures overwhelming.
+He is hesitant to ask questions in large groups.
+- Goal: To find a "Study Buddy" to review lecture notes with once a week to ensure he hasn't missed key technical terms.
+- Exchange Offering: High-level expertise in Java logic and Database design.

+**Persona 2: The Final Stressed by Deadlines**
+- Name: Siddhi Rai
+- Background: 3rd Year Computer Science Student.
+- Bio: Siddhi is a talented Frontend designer, but is currently struggling with the Backend requirements of her final project.
+She feels isolated working from home.
+- Goal: To find a partner or small group to work with in the library for "Sprint" study sessions to stay motivated.
+- Exchange Offering: Expertise in UI/UX Design and PUG templating.

+## Ethical

 # MySQL, PHPMyAdmin and Node.js (ready for Express development)

 This will install Mysql and phpmyadmin (including all dependencies to run Phpmyadmin) AND node.js